 An inability of the digestive system to properly break down certain foods.
 This can be due to a lack of digestive enzymes, sensitivities to food additives, or conditions like IBS or Celiac.

 Reactions can be very uncomfortable, but generally are not life-threatening.
 And, the reaction is delayed—sometimes 3 to 4 days after eating.

 Food intolerances produce digestive symptoms, like bloating, gas, or stool irregularities.
 But, they can also produce symptoms like skin rashes, low energy levels, or mood swings.

-Intolerant foods produce a reaction only when
+Intolerant foods produce a reaction only when eaten and digested.

 A combination of a much more mild immune system reaction to a specific food protein AND poor digestion.